IOWA DEPARTMENT OF EDUCATION

 The Department is issuing a renewal application to fund Shared Visions Preschool Programs.
-The purpose is to collect applications that will continue the services as awarded in FY16 while providing a Shared Visions Preschool Program created in accordance with Iowa Code section 256A and the rules in 281--Iowa Administrative Code 64.
+The purpose is to collect applications that will continue the services as awarded in FY21 while providing a Shared Visions Preschool Program created in accordance with Iowa Code section 256A, Iowa Code section 279.51, and the rules in 281--Iowa Administrative Code 64.

-Any public school, non-profit licensed child care center, Head Start agency, community action agency, or other public, non-profit agency which received a FY16 Shared Visions Preschool Program Grant award and maintained the award through the FY19 renewal year may apply.
-It is required that applicants meet program requirements as outlined in Iowa Code section 256A and 281— Iowa Administrative Code 64.
-Eligible applicants may provide services to children ages three to five years and must be able to meet primary and secondary enrollment requirements as defined in 281-Iowa Administrative Code 64.
+Any public school, non-profit licensed child care center, Head Start agency, community action agency, or other public, non-profit agency which received a FY21 Shared Visions Preschool Program grant award may apply.
+It is required that applicants meet program requirements as outlined in Iowa Code section 256A, Iowa code section 279.51, and 281— Iowa Administrative Code 64.
+Eligible applicants may provide services to children ages three to five years in Iowa and must be able to meet primary and secondary enrollment requirements as defined in 281-Iowa Administrative Code 64.

 Application and Grant Information

 All required components of the application must be completed following the stated instructions and submitted in a timely manner.
-Funding and final award amounts for FY20 are contingent on the 2019 legislative appropriation.
+Funding and final award amounts for FY22 are contingent on the 2021 legislative appropriation.